ahicox/remedy-rest-api/README.md

 }
 ```

 You may note that 'arsErrorList' is an array.
 The AR Server may return an arbitrary number of error objects inside a single exception.
 Why?
 I don't know.
 BMC is like that, man.
 Maybe it contains something like a stack trace in some circumstances?
 I dunno.
-I DO know this though, that having multiple errors to deal with in the scenario of "I called this API function and it failed and I need to know the singlular reason why" is less than useful.
+I DO know this though, that having multiple errors to deal with in the scenario of "I called this API function and it failed and I need to know the singular reason why" is less than useful.

 To that end, the **ARSRestExcption** class has some attribute accessors that you can call to treat this as the singular exception it probably is: